JohnFuhrm12/NDBC_Buoy_Data/README.md

 Returns a given NDBC buoy raw spectral dataset in JSON

 /buoy/{buoy_id}/spectral/raw/pairs:
-Returns a given NDBC buoys' most recent raw spectral dataset organized as wave energey and frequency pairs within a list
+Returns a given NDBC buoys' most recent raw spectral dataset organized as wave energy and frequency pairs within a list

 /ww3/<model_date>/buoy/{buoy_id}:
 Returns Wave Watcher 3 data for the model date and 6 days after for a given NDBC buoy in JSON